concur/developer.concur.com/api-guides/erp-integration.markdown

 - Ensure your app includes the ability to respond appropriately to [revoked token messages](https://developer.concur.com/api-reference/authentication/authentication.html#revoke-single-access-token)

 #### Professional Edition ERP Integration
 Professional Edition ERP Integration assumes that you are working for or on behalf of a Financial Integration Company.
-As such, the client we support in common may have elected to include additional functionality resulting in more complex journal entries.
-For example, your client may allow cash advances or utilize a company-paid corporate card program.
+The client we support in common may have elected to include additional functionality that could result in complex journal entries.
+For example, your client may allow cash advances or utilize a company-paid corporate card program where personal amounts result in an employee owing the employer.
 These configuration choices require more care when pulling the extract file from Concur.
-Contact Concur to request the CTE Extract Example Cases and then consult with the client to determine if their configuration will result in any of the Sample Cases described in the document.
+Contact Concur to request the CTE Extract Example Cases document.
+Then, consult with the client to determine if their configuration will result in any of the Sample Cases described in the document.  contact = pdspe@concur.com

 #### Standard Edition vs. Professional Edition
 Consult with your client so they can inform you if they are using Standard or Professional Edition of the Concur Service.
 Both editions produce extract files that you will use as part of the integration, however, there are distinct differences between them in obtaining the extract files.
 If the client is unsure of the Edition-type, Standard Edition will have a "Setup" menu option within the Administration menu as displayed to an administrative user.
+Professional Edition will not have a "Setup" menu within the Administration menu.

 ##### Get Extract Files for your client